halon-extras/warmup/README.md

 ## Configuration

-The schedule can be specified in both `smtpd.yaml` or `smtpd-app.yaml` for your convenience.
 The default field is `localip`.
+The same `ip` can be added to multiple classes.

-A example warmup only applying to the google `grouping`.
+Below is an example where warmup is only applied for the google `grouping`.

-### smtpd.yaml
+### smtpd-app.yaml

 ```
 plugins: